neo4j-examples/friends-php-client/README.md

 Please refer to the openapi.yml file or the address:  https://app.swaggerhub.com/apis-docs/Laudis/neo4j-php-friends-api/dev-main.

+The live stream using the API can be found here: https://www.youtube.com/watch?v=qwz5XVtbfSY

 ## Running the server

 1. create a .env based on the .env.example file.